yawnston/teapotstein/README.md

 * Despawning old or dead objects (currently enemies and projectiles never disappear)
 * Small visual effects (bullet trails, impact effects)
 * Player health and HUD (currently the only part of the HUD implemented is the FPS counter)
-* Make the world look pretty (replace the debugging grid floor with a real floor and maybe some more objects)
+* Make the world prettier with more objects

 *this is a project for my C++ lab at MFF CUNI*